darumatic/apigee-cli/README.rst

 Taking snapshots of Apigee Edge
 ^^^^^^^^^^^^^

-This section will describe how we use the Apigee CLI to take snapshots of things on Apigee via scheduled CI/CD pipelines.
+This section will describe how we use the Apigee CLI to take snapshots of things on Apigee Edge via scheduled CI/CD pipelines.

 ^^^^^^^^^^^^^